 Robin Beck: I met him through a friend of mine, her name is Terry and her husband John Pena is a bass player.
 He used to play with Los Lobotomys with Steve Lukather.
-And I had a boyfriend at the time and it was a long relationship, and it was a break up.
-And I didn’t even really feel like seeing anyone, but I was living out on Melbourne and my girlfriend Terry Anne and her husband John didn’t like me out there all by myself.
+And I had a boyfriend at the time, and it was a long relationship, and it was a breakup.
+And I didn’t even really feel like seeing anyone, but I was living out in Melbourne, and my girlfriend Terry Anne and her husband John didn’t like me out there all by myself.
 So, they kept insisting, “come over, come over.”
-And so I came over when I… And then the next thing she pulls out James Christian album and she goes, “You want to meet this guy?”
+And so I came over when I… And then the next thing she pulls out James Christian’s album, and she goes, “You want to meet this guy?”
 And I went, “No.” And she said, “But he only lives up the street.”
 And I went, “I don’t care.”
-And he came over to her house, he didn’t want to come over either and he didn’t want to meet me either.
-So, let’s get that straight right at the gate, but we both were forced into it and the minute we saw each other we felt in almost split seconds in love.
+And he came over to her house, he didn’t want to come over either, and he didn’t want to meet me either.
+So, let’s get that straight right at the gate, but we both were forced into it, and the minute we saw each other, we felt in almost split seconds in love.
 We haven’t been apart since that minute, that second, nanosecond.
 Yeah, it’s sick.

 Metal-Rules.com: Sounds like the real thing.
 “Laughs”

-Metal-Rules.com: When you were first married it was time to spend some family life, did you ever had disagreements about which one is staying home to take care of things?
+Metal-Rules.com: When you were first married, it was time to spend some family life.
+Did you ever have disagreements about which one is staying home to take care of things?
 I mean, did he ever wanted you to stay home and give up your career?

 Robin Beck: That I should stop?
 I wanted to stop for five years.
 I didn’t want to have a baby and walk away from her; it was too much work to get there.
 I start late in life with her, and I wanted… And it was so much fun.
-I could make her dress up and wear any hut I wanted to, put make up on her, polish her nails.
-It was like having best friend and a doll all at the same time, and I never wanted her to grow up but I didn’t want to take it away… I didn’t want my career to take that away from me.
+I could make her dress up and wear any hut I wanted to, but makeup on her, polish her nails.
+It was like having a best friend and a doll all simultaneously, and I never wanted her to grow up, but I didn’t want to take it away… I didn’t want my career to take that away from me.
 So, my daughter Olivia came with me everywhere I went as much as I could.
-And then the rest of the time, James never pushed me.
-“You have to work or you shouldn’t work”, it was always my decision.
+And then, the rest of the time, James never pushed me.
+“You have to work, or you shouldn’t work,” it was always my decision.

-Metal-Rules.com: I think that James also was out of music business for a couple of years during that time.
-At least that’s what he told me in interview some time ago.
+Metal-Rules.com: I think that James also was out of the music business for a couple of years during that time.
+At least that’s what he told me in an interview some time ago.

 FIRST TIME, HIDE YOUR HEART AND THE FUTURE OF ROBIN BECK